 Objective of the research project: To frame a research question that can be adequately studied and for which a publishable paper can be written in the 4-month semester.
 The research question should be one that has never been answered before.
 In the process of conducting this research the aim is to explore or discover something that no one else has.
 This will be accomplished through, first, assessing the state of knowledge regarding the question (literature review), second, determining a methodology and collecting relevant data to find an answer to that question (methods), and finally, analyzing and interpreting those results in both a written and oral presentation (results, discussion and conclusion).
-Project proposals will be presented in a 20 to 30-minute time slot and critiqued in a subsequent 15-minute session led by the discussant (a classmate).
+Project proposals will be presented on in a 20 to 30-minute time slot and critiqued in a subsequent 15-minute session led by the discussant (a classmate).
+Final projects will be presented on the final day of class.
+Final paper presentations will be presented in a 20 to 30-minute time slot and critiqued in a subsequent 15-minute session led by the discussant (a classmate).
 There will be a penalty for going over the time limits indicated above.
 The paper should be prepared for the course with a maximum of 35 double-space pages in length excluding the references.

 Draft papers will be due one week before the last day of class.
-Draft papers should be sent by email to the discussant, and placed into the student Dropbox folder for the class to see.
+Draft papers should be sent by email to the discussant and to myself.
 Following subsequent revisions based on the critique provided, a final paper and presentation of the paper will take place on the last day of class.
 The final version of the paper will be due the following week.
 The week should provide ample time for revisions following the input of peer-evaluation, and my evaluation at the presentations.
-Papers must follow a format provided in the lecture materials, which includes (1) keywords, (2) an abstract, (3) three experts in the field qualified to evaluate their paper, (4) the rationale for a suitable peer-reviewed journal to submit the manuscript and (5) the name and date of a suitable conference to present the paper.
+Papers must follow a format provided in the lecture materials, which includes keywords, an abstract, three experts in the field qualified to evaluate their paper, the rationale for a suitable peer-reviewed journal to submit the manuscript and the name and date of a suitable conference to present the paper.